samuelmbp/CV/README.md

 [Soft Skills](#soft-skills) | [Tech Skills](#tech-skills) | [Projects](#projects) | [Languages](#languages) | [Education](#education) | [Work Experience](#work-experience) | [Interests & Activities](#interests--activities) | [Contact Details](#contact-details)

-After gaining customer service experience and conflict resolution skills while working in retail for five years, I have decided to change profession and pursue my career goal of becoming a Software Engineer.
+After gaining customer service experience and conflict resolution skills while working in retail for 4+ years, I have decided to change profession and pursue my career goal of becoming a Software Developer.
 I'm a recent [Makers Academy](https://makers.tech/) graduate, where I have studied a ‘Full-Stack Developer programme’.
-This has strengthened my expertise and foundations in computer programming.
-My ambition is to build a software application that is appealing and easy to use.
+This has strengthened my expertise to adopt coding best-practices and develop strong foundations in computer programming.

-I’m determined to continue extending my knowledge in software development and coding.
-I am hardworking, driven and possess excellent organisational skills, which makes me an ideal candidate that would flourish in this sector.
-I am an enthusiastic individual who enjoys both working in a team or independently to deliver successful projects and relish the opportunity to put my skills to use in a thriving business.
+I'm determined to continue extending my skills and knowledge in software development.
+I'm a methodical problem solver when working and collaborating with others and I have the drive to learn and test new concepts as the technology evolves fast and it brings meaningful changes in almost every major industry.

 ---